ulisseslima/whatsapp-api-emulator/docs/whatsapp/messages.md

 ### Hsm Object

-The `hsm` object has been deprecated with [`v2.39` of the WhatsApp Business on-premises/reference](https://developers.facebook.com/docs/whatsapp/on-premises/changelog#wa239).
+The `hsm` object was deprecated in v2.39.
 Please use the `template` object instead.

 | Name | Description |
 | --- | --- |